 Pet Pool Safety

-First of all you can’t watch them all the time.
+First of all, you can’t watch them all the time.
 After all, it only takes a few minutes for your dog to slip in the pool and drown.
 It’s so easy to become distracted and you can never have the peace of mind that they’re safe.
 The stress will drive you crazy.

 Of course, this doesn’t mean you can’t have fun with your dog in the pool, but you need to consider several things.
-The first issue is heat, and depending on what type of pavement you have around your pool, it can get really hot, really fast.
+The first issue is heated, and depending on what type of pavement you have around your pool, it can get really hot, really fast.
 In fact, if you get brick or cement it is probably going to be hot enough to burn your feet.

 The problem is that dogs can’t keep as cool as people and sooner or later your dog will overheat.
 Don’t keep him around too long especially if he has a big coat, such as a Husky.

 Another issue is the composition of the water in the pool.
 Chlorine will make your dog sick if he drinks from the pool.
 And it can also irritate his eyes.
 Make sure to give him a quick fresh water bath when the two of you are finished playing because his skin can get irritated.
 If you see your dog scratching furiously take him to the veterinarian.